-In the next section, Paul praises God in his sufferings and prays for these Ephesian believers. we have boldness (ULT) Alternate translation: "we are without fear" or "we have courage" boldness and access (ULT) These two words work together to express one idea: "bold access" or "boldness to enter" (See: Hendiadys) access with confidence (ULT) It may be helpful to state explicitly that this access is into God's presence.
-Alternate translation: "access into God's presence with confidence" or "freedom to enter into God's presence with confidence" (See: Assumed Knowledge and Implicit Information) confidence (ULT) Alternate translation: "certainty" or "assurance" ULT 12 in whom we have boldness and access with confidence through faith in him.
-Therefore (ULT) The connecting word Therefore introduces a reason-result relationship.
+In the next section, Paul praises God in his sufferings and prays for these Ephesian believers. we have boldness Alternate translation: "we are without fear" or "we have courage" boldness and access These two words work together to express one idea: "bold access" or "boldness to enter" (See: Hendiadys (p.200)) (See: Hendiadys (p.200)) access with confidence It may be helpful to state explicitly that this access is into God's presence.
+Alternate translation: "access into God's presence with confidence" or "freedom to enter into God's presence with confidence" (See: Assumed Knowledge and Implicit Information (p.179)) (See: Assumed Knowledge and Implicit Information (p.179)) confidence Alternate translation: "certainty" or "assurance" Therefore The connecting word Therefore introduces a reason-result relationship.
 The reason is that the believers have access to Christ with confidence.
 The result is that the believers will not be discouraged.
 Use a phrase in your language that connects a reason to a result.
-(See: Connect - Reason-and-Result Relationship) ULT 13 Therefore, I ask you not to be discouraged by my sufferings for you, which is your glory. for you, which is your glory (ULT) Here, your glory is a metonym for the salvation and eternal life that the Ephesians will have because of Paul's work of telling them about Christ, which resulted in his suffering in prison.
+(See: Connect - Reason-and-Result Relationship (p.187)) (See: Connect - Reason-and-Result Relationship (p.187)) for you, which is your glory Here, your glory is a metonym for the salvation and eternal life that the Ephesians will have because of Paul's work of telling them about Christ, which resulted in his suffering in prison.
 You can state this as a new sentence.
 Alternate translation: "for you.
 They bring you a wonderful benefit" or "for you.
-They result in your salvation" (See: Metonymy) For this reason (ULT) The connecting phrase For this reason introduces a reason-result relationship.
+They result in your salvation" (See: Metonymy (p.226)) For this reason The connecting phrase For this reason introduces a reason-result relationship.
 The reason is that Paul's sufferings have caused glory for the believers.
 The result is that Paul prays to the Father.
 Use a phrase in your language that connects a reason to a result.
-(See: Connect - Reason-and-Result Relationship) ULT 14 For this reason I bend my knees to the Father, For this reason (ULT) You may need to make explicit what the reason is.
-Alternate translation: "because God has done all this for you" (See: Assumed Knowledge and Implicit Information) I bend my knees to the Father (ULT) Bent knees are a picture of the whole person in an attitude of prayer.
-Alternate translation: "I bow down in prayer to the Father" or "I humbly pray to the Father" (See: Synecdoche) from whom every family in heaven and on earth is named (ULT) The act of naming here probably also represents the act of creating.
-Alternate translation: "who created and named every family in heaven and on earth" (See: Active or Passive) ULT 15 from whom every family in heaven and on earth is named, so that (ULT) The connecting phrase so that introduces a goal relationship.
+(See: Connect - Reason-and-Result Relationship (p.187)) (See: Connect - Reason-and-Result Relationship (p.187)) For this reason You may need to make explicit what the reason is.
+Alternate translation: "because God has done all this for you" (See: Assumed Knowledge and Implicit Information (p.179)) (See: Assumed Knowledge and Implicit Information (p.179)) I bend my knees to the Father Bent knees are a picture of the whole person in an attitude of prayer.
+Alternate translation: "I bow down in prayer to the Father" or "I humbly pray to the Father" (See: Synecdoche (p.241)) (See: Synecdoche (p.241)) from whom every family in heaven and on earth is named The act of naming here probably also represents the act of creating.
+Alternate translation: "who created and named every family in heaven and on earth" (See: Active or Passive (p.174)) (See: Active or Passive (p.174)) so that The connecting phrase so that introduces a goal relationship.
 The goal or purpose of Paul's prayer is that the Ephesian believers would be strengthened by God in their faith and love.
-(See: Connect - Goal (Purpose) Relationship) ULT 16 so that he would grant you, according to the riches of his glory, to be strengthened with power through his Spirit in the inner man, he would grant you, according to the riches of his glory, to be strengthened with power (ULT) Alternate translation: "God, because he is so great and powerful, would allow you to become strong with his power" he would grant (ULT) Alternate translation: "he would give" Connecting Statement:
+(See: Connect - Goal (Purpose) Relationship (p.184)) (See: Connect - Goal (Purpose) he would grant you, according to the riches of his glory, to be strengthened with power Alternate translation: "God, because he is so great and powerful, would allow you to become strong with his power" he would grant Alternate translation: "he would give" Connecting Statement: